 Two things are certain though.

-We will continue to increase our reliance on technology and our human resource will remain our most valuable asset.
+We will continue to increase our reliance on technology and our human resources will remain our most valuable asset.

 Marrying those two and using proven OD assessments and interventions to manage the impending changes will provide a much better understanding, greater confidence and a more stable footing to successfully confront the future.